kevinjqiu/timediff/README.md

 How Does It Work
 ----------------

-Let's take the above `TimeRange`s as a demonstration.
+Let's take the above `TimeRange`s as an example.

     trs1=[(09:00-11:00), (13:00-15:00)]
     trs2=[(09:00-09:15), (10:00-10:15), (12:30-16:00)]